-The following amounts included in marketing, administrative and general expenses and cost of sales have been reclassified to conform with the current year's presentation.
+The following amounts included in marketing, administrative and general expenses and revenue have been reclassified to conform with the current year's presentation.
 Consolidated net profit and comprehensive income for the year reported in the consolidated statement of comprehensive income will not be impacted as a result of this change.

+Effect on 2023

-Effect on 2022 Consolidated statement of comprehensive income: Decrease in marketing, administrative and general expenses \$ (713,907) Increase in cost of sales \$ 713,907
+Consolidated statement of comprehensive income:

+Increase in marketing, administrative and general expenses \$ 1,743,346 Increase in revenue \$ 1,743,346